-For the image pair of $x^m$ and $x^a$, four parts are obtained: the shared attribute features of $x^m$ relative to $x^a$, and $x^a$ relative to $x^m$, as well as two exclusive object features of the image pair, respectively.
+For the image pair of $x^m$ and $x^a$, four parts are obtained: the shared attribute features of $x^m$ relative to $x^a$ and $x^a$ relative to $x^m$, as well as two exclusive object features of the two images, respectively.
 These four features are marked as $f_{pri}^{e}$, where $e \in \{m2a, a2m\}$ and $pri \in \{attr, obj\}$.
-Then the shared attribute feature of $x^a$ and $x^m$ without relativity is obtained by an MLP layer, which is less dependent on the object.
+Then the shared attribute feature of $x^a$ and $x^m$ without relativity is obtained by an MLP layer, which is less dependent on the different objects of the two images.
 The process is as follows: